-Most CPA firms won’t even hire non-certified accountants for any position at or above the senior role.
+Furthermore, most CPA firms won’t even hire non-certified individuals for any financial accounting positions at or above the senior role.
 Thus, having your license will give you way more opportunities than you would ever have without it.
-Being a CPA is like being part of a club of professionals who are all experts in their field.
+Having CPA certification is like being part of a club of professionals who are all experts in their field.
 It sounds a little cheesy, but it’s true.
 There are tons of other benefits and reasons why you should become a CPA, but chances are if you are on this page, you have already made up your mind.

 How do You Become a Licensed CPA?